Vermont Timber Works

 Examples of Shake & Checking

 Timber is a natural product so natural variations in grain, color, checking, are to be expected.
-Knots of various sizes are also to be expected, even though some of the samples show below appear to be clear.
-A great resourse for lumber grading and design values can be found at the Northeast Lumber Manufacturers Association.
+Knots of various sizes are also to be expected.

 Extreme Shake